fistlabs/fist/docs/guides/using-plugins.md

 };
 ```

 Your plugins can provide any number of units in one plugin, but it is strictly recommended to install one unit by one plugin.
-Two small files are better than one big in common-js land.
+Two small reusable modules are better than one big code blob in common-js land.

 ##Auto install
 You should know that ```fist``` will automatically install any plugins from ```fist_plugins``` directory placed on same level as main module file.
-I recommend you use this feature to install your project plugins.
+I recommend you to use this feature to install your project plugins.

 ##Plugin conflicts
 What will happen if two separate plugins will try to install same dependency?